freenode/web-7.0/content/kb/using/nickcerts.md

 To generate a certificate and key, the `openssl` command can be used with the 'req' option.

-    openssl req -nodes -newkey rsa:2048 -keyout nick.key -x509 -days 365 -out nick.crt
+    openssl req -x509 -new -newkey rsa:4096 -sha256 -days 1000 -out freenode.pem -keyout freenode.pem

 Fill out the fields as you wish, it does not matter whether you put in correct address information or not.

-    cat nick.crt nick.key > nick.pem

-Note that these files should be placed on secure storage, with correct permissions (e.g. `chmod 400` for the .key and .pem file on unix like systems) and not given to third parties.
+Note that the resulting file should be placed on secure storage, with correct permissions (e.g. `chmod 400` for on unix like systems) and not given to third parties.
 You can also protect your key with a password if your client can handle that.

+If you want to already perform the steps on adding the information to your NickServ account, which are described at the end of this article, you need to get the fingerprint.
+The command

+    openssl x509 -in .irssi/certs/freenode.pem -outform der | sha1sum | cut -d' ' -f1

+will list the fingerprint so you can write it down or copy it.

 Connecting to freenode with your certificate